apache/dubbo-website/documentations/3.0/en-us/docs/user/references/registry/apiserver.md

 ```

 Since Kubernetes does not provide the ability as a config center,
-it is necessary to introduce a config center to support
+it is necessary to introduce a config center if you use
-the service name mapping of Service Introspection.
+the service name mapping function of Service Introspection.

 ## Configuration